blogmywiki/PiLittleRadio/README.md

 That version used a horrible kludge to get BBC Radio tracklistings via last.fm, but I think that doesn't work any more so I've stripped all that code (but not the CSS) out.
 It may be possible to do something clever with sydicated fip music info as per http://www.suppertime.co.uk/blogmywiki/2018/04/fip-now-plays/

 ### To do
+- add delay on shutdown to avoid bad gateway error
 - volume slider
 - play local audio MP3 files
 - display station list on the fly and manage from web page
 - make buttons stay lit when station selected
 - add Bluetooth speaker option?
+- make HTML and CSS responsive and just better all round really - it was all hacked together on holiday 6 years ago